 (64/63 BCE – ~CE 24) then writes down that the narrowest part of the island (Cephalonia) forms a low isthmus, that is frequently overflowed from sea to sea.
 According to the O.U. theory this low isthmus progressively fills in with rock and becomes part of the nowadays Thinia isthmus.
 This posting argues that Asteria is a concealed island, in the middle of the O.U.
 Strabo's channel, which, after its disappearance, is then referred to (by Plinio

 ) as Letoia, a non-existing island, southwest of Cephalonia.
 Leto belongs to the same class of words as the Greek λμθμ, which signifies "the obscure

 Remarkably this location is the exact place on top of which Bittlestone (O.U. p151 f15.7) was standing, searching the horizon with binoculars for a glimpse of Asteria.

-For a marine ambush the preferred tactic (O.U. page 86) would be to row out suddenly and rapidly from behind a cove or a promontory that the target vessel was passing by, by just a few tens of metres away.
+For a marine ambush the preferred tactic (O.U. p86) would be to row out suddenly and rapidly from behind a cove or a promontory that the target vessel was passing by, by just a few tens of metres away.
 This all fits very well the hypothesis that Asteria was a rock in the middle of Strabo's Channel.
-But why would Telemachos on his way from Pylos to the northern part of Argostoli Bay, be waited for in the middle of a strait that separates Paliki from Cephalonia?
+The question that needs to be answered is that why would Telemachos, on his way from Pylos to the northern part of Argostoli Bay, be waited for in the middle of a strait that separates Paliki from Cephalonia?